-- A permit will be issued that clearly states all necessary conditions or stipulations to protect park resources and visitor safety. - All applicable park rules and regulations will be followed. - No weaponry will be carried, displayed, or used, except for ceremonial purposes or authorized public demonstrations. - The activity will be conducted away from visitor use locations and out of public view (except where a public demonstration is specifically authorized). - The military organization will designate a liaison officer who will be available to the superintendent throughout the exercise. - Permittees will be educated about how the purpose, mission, and regulations of the park differ from their own missions, especially in regard to resource protection and visitor use and enjoyment.
+- All applicable park rules and regulations will be followed. - No weaponry will be carried, displayed, or used, except for ceremonial purposes or authorized public demonstrations. - The activity will be conducted away from visitor use locations and out of public view (except where a public demonstration is specifically authorized). - The military organization will designate a liaison officer who will be available to the superintendent throughout the exercise. - Permittees will be educated about how the purpose, mission, and regulations of the park differ from their own missions, especially in regard to resource protection and visitor use and enjoyment.